Advocacy & Welfare

 • Remember that each application relates to one trimester only

-• You will need to start thinking about your draft (do not send it without us) response and gathering your supporting documents.
+• Start thinking about your draft (do not send it without us) and gathering your supporting documents

 Withdrawal without Academic Penalty